commonknowledge/contracts/src/standard-28days.md

         Required Materials that you must provide.
     2. You must provide Required Materials as soon as is reasonably practical.
-    3. If Go Free Range does not have the Required Materials promptly, we may not be able to complete the Work within the deadlines specified in the proposal.
+    3. If Common Knowledge does not have the Required Materials promptly, we may not be able to complete the Work within the deadlines specified in the proposal.

 6. ### Subcontracting

-    1. At Go Free Range's sole discretion, freelancers or contractors may be used in place of Go Free Range employees in order to complete some or all of the Work.
+    1. At Common Knowledge's sole discretion, freelancers or contractors may be used in place of Common Knowledge employees in order to complete some or all of the Work.
-    2. Go Free Range will not outsource the Work without your prior agreement, which must not be unreasonably withheld or delayed.
+    2. Common Knowledge will not outsource the Work without your prior agreement, which must not be unreasonably withheld or delayed.

 7. ### Quality

-    1. Go Free Range will deliver the Work to a professional standard.
+    1. Common Knowledge will deliver the Work to a professional standard.
-    2. Go Free Range is insured against professional negligence to a value of £1,000,000 (the "insured sum").
+    2. Common Knowledge is insured against professional negligence to a value of £1,000,000 (the "insured sum").
 We would be willing to negotiate an increase in the insured sum on condition that we were able to pass on any corresponding increase in the premium.

 8. ### Limitation of liability

-    1. Go Free Range cannot guarantee perfect reliability.
+    1. Common Knowledge cannot guarantee perfect reliability.
-    2. Go Free Range will deliver Work that is as robust and reliable as is reasonably practical.
+    2. Common Knowledge will deliver Work that is as robust and reliable as is reasonably practical.
-    4. Go Free Range will not be liable for any loss of profits or reputation that you suffer, directly or indirectly, as a consequence of the Work.
+    4. Common Knowledge will not be liable for any loss of profits or reputation that you suffer, directly or indirectly, as a consequence of the Work.
     5. You agree that it is your responsibility to ensure that you put in place measures that make you able to operate in the event of any such failure.
-Go Free Range can work with you to design or implement such measures at your request for an agreed fee.
+Common Knowledge can work with you to design or implement such measures at your request for an agreed fee.
     6. Nothing in this agreement should be read as excluding our liability for death or personal injury caused by our negligence.
-    7. In any event, Go Free Range's total liability under this agreement is limited to the lesser of:
+    7. In any event, Common Knowledge's total liability under this agreement is limited to the lesser of:

         1. The fee for the Work.